andreaskontogiannis/andreaskontogiannis.github.io/_pages/about.md

 ## Research Interests

-In general, my research spans game theory, online learning, reinforcement learning and computational complexity.
+In general, my research lies at the interface of theoretical computer science with algorithmic game theory, optimization, reinforcement learning, and computational complexity.
 Current areas of interest include:
 * Computing/Learning equilibria in structured games (e.g., Markov games, polyhedral games)
 * The computational complexity of hard problems in game theory and non-convex optimization
 * No-regret learning under imperfect information
-* AI agents & Multi-agent reinforcement learning (MARL) under partial observability and imperfect information
+* Multi-agent reinforcement learning (MARL) under partial observability and imperfect information

 ## Recent News
 - 2026.07: New paper on the complexity of coarse correlated equilibria in Markov games.
 I will give a talk presenting this work in ACAC 2026 in Athens, Greece.